 Creepy ghost story from East Tennessee of a mysterious, haunted house that the locals won’t approach – for good reason, as one poor soul finds out.
 Written and told by Rick Baldwin.

-Or you can watch a video of Rick telling the story, in a different voice:
+Or, watch a video of Rick telling the story, in a different voice:

 I come from a very rural part of East Tennessee.
 It ain’t exactly what you’d call the “sticks” ’cause there is a large city about 20 minutes away but you could still get lost on the winding country roads surrounding the house I grew up in and it would take someone familiar with the area to help you get out and back on your way to civilization.